 Content of international protection

-On 24 February 2022, the Swedish Migration Agency decided to suspend decision-making in Ukrainian asylum cases and to suspend the enforcement of expulsion decisions to Ukraine.
+- Asylum and expulsion enforcement: On 24 February 2022, the Swedish Migration Agency decided to suspend decision-making in Ukrainian asylum cases and to suspend the enforcement of expulsion decisions to Ukraine.
 The Temporary Protection Directive has been transposed into Swedish law and can be found in Ch.
 21 of the Aliens Act.

-The Government later decided to expand the scope to also include persons, falling within the scope of article 2.1 and 2.2 of the European Council’s implementing decision, who have entered Sweden from 30 October 2021 to 23 February 2022 and remained in the country.
+- Scope of temporary protection: after initially only granting Temporary protection to persons falling within the narrow scope of persons eligible for protection under the EU Council decision, for persons who left on or after 24 February 2022, the Government decided to expand the scope to also include persons falling within the scope of article 2.1 and 2.2 of the European Council’s implementing decision, who had entered Sweden from 30 October 2021 to 23 February 2022 and remained in the country.

 - Online procedure: The Swedish Migration Agency developed online tools for applying for Temporary Protection, both for first-time applicants and for those applying for extensions.

 - Financial support: Temporary protection holders are only provided with financial support at the same low level as for asylum-seekers, which has not been increased since 1994, and are only entitled to healthcare that cannot be postponed.